-Rustic charm, lots of garlic and hugely comforting meals are just a few of the reasons why we love Italian food.
-Our Austrian location, with the Italian Dolomites just down the road justify us creating as many Italian themed recipes as possible.
+Rustic charm, lots of garlic and hugely comforting meals are just a few of the reasons why we love Italian food in Croatia and Austria.
+Our Austrian location, with the Italian Dolomites just down the road, justify us creating as many Italian themed recipes as possible.
 One of the other reason why we love lots of Italian dishes at MoaAlm is that it brings people together.
 Our communal dining table is a richer place when its filled with sharing dishes, fresh vibrant flavours and lots of happy hungry people.
-Dishes that bring people together after a day in the mountains. to share a glass of wine and chat about the days adventure.
+Dishes like Spinach and Cashew Ricotta Rolls, bring people together after a day hiking in the mountains, sharing a glass of wine and chatting about the days adventure.

 This Spinach and cashew ricotta dish was a definite favourite with our guests last season.
-Cheese and dairy free, packed with fresh Italian flavours, hearty and filling without the heaviness of a traditional lasagne.
+Cheese ,egg and dairy free its packed with fresh Italian flavours.
+Hearty and filling without the heaviness of a traditional lasagne.

 Serves 4 people hungry people..